jordanb84/Forest-Hecate-LD32-/README.md

-Forest Hecate is a level based game where you must use collected and cooked flowers from objects such as trees to defeat enemies and win levels.
+Forest Hecate is a level based game where you must use collected and cooked flowers from objects such as trees to defeat enemies and win levels, along with avoiding various objects or entities that may come in your way.
 There are multiple different levels and bosses with different ways of winning, though I was not able to complete many levels due to time.